We think the query is running slowly because we are missing statistics or statistics and bad. Does it make sense? Does the query too complexe?

 The Segment, Sequence Project, Join, and Stream Aggregate are particularly undesirable given the high row counts, and certainly the 32 million index seeks involved there.
 The Segment-Project-Aggregate pattern (containing an ANY aggregate) is suggestive of an aggregate correlated subquery (x = (SELECT MAX(y) …) which is easy to write, but rarely performs well in practice.
 Without being able to see the view definition, it is difficult to be certain about the syntax that causes this pattern to surface, but there can be no doubt that the resulting operations are extremely expensive.
 This pattern repeats a few times in the plan, so it is definitely worth reviewing.

 The large-ish row counts and multiple spools means this is another candidate for review.
-It is sometimes possible to express the same logic using different syntax (typically
+It is sometimes possible to express the same logic using different syntax (typically TOP (1)) which can be made much more efficient with proper indexing.
+Again, this will be buried somewhere in one of the views.

 The query itself is clearly generated, but there's not too much wrong with it, once the excessive parentheses are removed and the misleading cross join is replaced with the inner join actually specified.
 The optimizer is able to do this, so the problems really are rooted in the design of the tables, existing indexes (and possibly statistics), but most importantly in the view definitions.